 Apply to Master’s Programme in Fine Arts

-Master’s admission at the Academy of Fine Arts in autumn 2025.
-Admission guide to the 2-year Fine Arts Master’s Programme: application instructions and admission criteria.
+Master’s admissions at the Academy of Fine Arts in autumn 2026.
+Admissions guide to the 2-year Fine Arts Master’s Programme: application instructions and admissions criteria.

 Key information